Gi-z/CSIKit/README.md

         - timestamp_low (int): Absolute epoch timestamp.
         - header:
             - magic_bytes: Marker bytes indicating the start of a `nexmon_csi` payload.
+            - RSSI: Signal strength reported at the receiving antenna.
+            - Frame Control:
             - source_mac: MAC address for the device which sent the packet.
             - sequence_no:
             - core: